The Last Kiss (2006 film): Plot

-Michael and his live-in girlfriend Jenna appear to have the perfect relationship.
-Jenna is ten weeks pregnant, and her parents are pressuring the pair to get married, but Jenna claims that Michael's work pressures and her working on her dissertation render it an inopportune time for marriage.
-The real reason, unbeknownst to anyone, is that Michael feels trapped and scared.
-Although he considers Jenna an ideal companion, Michael is having second thoughts.

-In a chance encounter at a wedding, Michael meets Kim, to whom he confides about his relationship.
-Kim guesses he is about to break up with Jenna and becomes flirtatious.
-While Michael is intrigued by Kim's youthfulness, openness, and spirit, he does not succumb to temptation.
-The two part ways with Kim telling Michael where she attends school (the University of Wisconsin–Madison) and when and where she usually hangs out.
+A woman named Jenna is ten weeks pregnant.
+Her parents are pressuring Jenna and her live-in boyfriend Michael to get married.
+However, Michael is having second thoughts, despite considering Jenna an ideal companion.
+At a wedding, Michael meets a woman named Kim.
+She guesses that he is about to break up with Jenna and becomes flirtatious.

-Michael eventually seeks her out at the Memorial Union but tells Kim he was in the area only because of a client meeting.
-Kim senses his romantic interest and, while Michael drives her home, invites him to a party.
-Michael accepts.
-Back in the office, Michael constructs an excuse to be away from Jenna on the night of the party.
+Michael later seeks Kim out at the Memorial Union but tells her that he was in the area only because of a client meeting.
+While Michael drives her home, Kim invites him to a party.
+In the office, Michael constructs an excuse to be away from Jenna on the night of the party.
 He asks Chris, his friend and co-worker, to cover for him in case Jenna calls.
-Chris suspects Michael has met another woman and wishes to avoid becoming involved, as Chris himself has just left his wife; he knows first hand how painful a breakup can be.
-Michael denies the existence of another woman and merely says he will "be with an old college friend."
+Chris suspects that Michael has met another woman and wishes to avoid becoming involved.
+Michael, however, denies the existence of another woman.

-After the party with Kim—who Michael says makes him "feel ten years younger"—the two kiss several times, preceding Kim inviting Michael to her dorm for the night.
-Guilt over cheating on Jenna prevails over temptation, however, and he refuses.
-Unfortunately for Michael, the father of their mutual friend Izzy dies that night.
-Several friends and acquaintances, including Jenna and Chris, go to Izzy's home with their condolences.
-There, Jenna realizes Michael had not been, as he claimed, with Chris.
-Jenna confronts Chris but Chris refuses to answer her questions, which only fuels Jenna's suspicions that Michael has indeed gone astray.
+After the party, Kim and Michael kiss.
+She then invites him to her dorm for the night.
+Michael, however, refuses.
+The father of their mutual friend Izzy dies that night.
+Friends and acquaintances, including Jenna and Chris, go to Izzy's home with their condolences.
+There, Jenna realizes that Michael had lied to her.